Mitigating Staleness in Asynchronous Pipeline Parallelism via Basis Rotation: Introduction

-To address this, we propose mitigating the impact of staleness through \solution{}, a framework that transforms the optimization space to align the Hessian eigenbasis with the standard basis.
-We introduce several practical rotation strategies using different Hessian approximations and provide a theoretical analysis of their respective approximation qualities.
 Empirical evaluations on LLM pre-training demonstrate that our proposed solution significantly neutralizes the degradation caused by gradient delay; for example, \solution{} helps to achieve the same training loss in up to $81.6\%$ fewer iterations than the standard asynchronous pipeline parallel training (\cref{fig:teaser-rotation}).
+Furthermore, introducing a stage-aware rotation strategy that allocates computational budget proportionally to per-stage delay yields an additional 29.2\% speedup.
 These results suggest that \solution{} is a vital component for enabling high-fidelity, large-scale asynchronous pipeline parallelism.

 Our key contributions are summarized as follows: \begin{itemize}[noitemsep,nolistsep,topsep=-\parskip, leftmargin=2ex] \item \underline{Identifying a critical issue in scaled pipelines}: We show that asynchronous pipeline parallel training suffers from significant convergence and model performance degradation as the number of stages increases, which has received limited formal study in the literature. \item \underline{Demystifying the mechanism of failure}: We point out \misalign{} as the primary reason Adam-type optimizers are sensitive to delay.
-We provide both empirical evidence and theoretical convergence analysis to show how this misalignment exacerbates the negative impact of stale gradients (\cref{sec:analysis}). \item \underline{The \solution{} framework}: To mitigate these effects, we propose \solution, a method designed to realign the optimization trajectory and counteract the delay-induced instability under \misalign{} (\cref{sec:solution}). \item \underline{Empirical validation}: We provide extensive experimental results, including evaluations on models at the 1B-parameter scale, demonstrating that our proposed solution effectively alleviates the performance penalties inherent in deep asynchronous pipelines (\cref{sec:experiments}). \end{itemize}
+We provide both empirical evidence and theoretical convergence analysis to show how this misalignment exacerbates the negative impact of stale gradients (\cref{sec:analysis}). \item \underline{The \solution{} framework}: To mitigate these effects, we propose \solution, a method designed to realign the optimization trajectory and counteract the delay-induced instability under \misalign{} (\cref{sec:solution}). \item \underline{Empirical validation}: We provide extensive experimental results, including 3B-scale pre-training, demonstrating that our solution effectively alleviates the performance penalties inherent in asynchronous pipelines (\cref{sec:experiments}). \end{itemize}